tomsWebConsulting/twcsl/v7.1/Section/Blocks Tabbed/README.md

   * Page Specific

-    * This option will be the one most will want to use if you have only a single page you want to have this effect.
+    * Use this option if you have only a single page you want to have this effect.

     * Add code from file **[blocks tabbed.html][5]** to Page Settings > Advanced > Page Header Code Injection for the page.
-Please see [per-page code injection][6].
+Refer to [Per-page code injection][6] for details.

   * Site-wide

-    * This option is the one you want to use if you have multiple pages where you want to have this effect.
+    * Use this option if you have multiple pages where you want to have this effect.

     * Add code from file **[blocks tabbed.html][5]** to Website > Pages >
       Website Tools > Code Injection > FOOTER.
-Please see [Add code to code injection][7].
+Refer to [Add code to code injection][7] for details.

 * In a section add at least two button blocks.
 I suggest a horizontal orientation for the buttons as that is the easiest layout.
 You can do other layouts but this effects default CSS isn't designed to accomodate all designs.
   You would need to add your own custom CSS.

   Hence forth I will refer to these blocks as tab blocks.

 * Add a corresponding number of blocks to match the number of tab blocks.
 I suggest stacking the blocks vertically for the Classic Editor and overlay them for Fluid Engine.
 Other layouts are possbile but this effects default CSS